kallegrens/dfrobot_environmental_sensor/README.md

-# 🌍 DFRobot Environmental Sensor (Python-only Library)
+# 🌍 DFRobot Environmental Sensor Library

 Python library for the multifunctional **DFRobot Environmental Sensor (SEN0500/SEN0501)**.
 This sensor integrates **temperature 🌡️, humidity 💧, UV index ☀️, light intensity 💡, pressure 🌪️, and altitude 🏔️** into one module.